What to do after the fire

 Now that the fire is out, there are a few things you need to know.
 Here is a check list to follow:

 - Protect the fire site from any further damage by weather, theft or vandalism.
 Do not leave the site unsecured.

 - If you are the owner it is your responsibility to see that openings are covered against rain and entry.
 Make sure outside doors to the property can be locked and secured.
-The Fire Brigade will help secure the premises until responsibility can be handed over to the occupier or insurance company.
+Fire and Rescue NSW will help secure the premises until responsibility can be handed over to the occupier or insurance company.

-- If you are the occupier contact your real estate agent or landlord and inform them of the fire.
-If you cannot contact them and you need professional assistance in boarding the premises, a general contractor for or fire damage restoration firm can help.
+- If you are the occupier, contact your real estate agent or landlord and inform them of the fire.
+If you cannot contact them and you need professional assistance in boarding the premises, a general contractor or fire damage restoration firm can help.
 Check your telephone directory.

-- If you plan to leave the site, try to remove any valuable remaining in the building.
+- If you plan to leave the site, try to remove any valuables remaining in the building.